 Trap: Watch for contract manufacturer warning signs.
-Choosing the right injection molding contract manufacturer is just as important as choosing the right resin for your medical use.
+Choosing the right injection molding contract manufacturer is just as important as choosing the right resin.
 Here are some warning signs to keep in mind when evaluating a potential contract manufacturer for a new project:

-- Be wary of contract manufacturers who are too quick to say, "Oh yeah, we can do that" without first developing a clear understanding of what's involved in a project, especially when it comes to liability around regulations and processes. - Be worried if a contract manufacturer you're considering does not show much interest in understanding the key features of the part. - It's a warning if the contract manufacturer doesn't ask questions that will help provide the parts buyer with some significant advantage.
+- Be wary of contract manufacturers who are too quick to say, "Oh yeah, we can do that" without first developing a clear understanding of what's involved in a project. - Be worried if a contract manufacturer you're considering does not show much interest in understanding the key features of the part. - It's a warning if the contract manufacturer doesn't ask questions that will help provide the parts buyer with some significant advantage.
 The parts buyer should want to know as much as possible about how the part is to be used, its role in the final product, cost considerations, and the timing/delivery issues involved.

-In conclusion, starting the medical resin selection process early and with an open mind is the best way to ensure an optimal and cost-effective choice that meets the parts buyer's most important design objectives.
+In conclusion, starting the resin selection process early and with an open mind is the best way to ensure an optimal and cost-effective choice that meets the parts buyer's most important design objectives.